LangeJM/Covid19-MotionMap/README.md

 3. Plot geomap and create png per day
 4. Create gif of all pngs

-Currently the script only recognizes input from Windows filesystem.
+Currently, the script only recognizes input from Windows filesystem.

 #### Feedback very welcome!